Q. Can I use last year’s Annual Health and Medical Record with a physical conducted in August 2013 for a summer camp in June 2014?

-Scouts without Medical Insurance – Scouts are not required to have medical insurance to attend camp and those that don’t should write “none” in spots on the Medical Record Form that requests insurance information.
+Scouts without Medical Insurance – Scouts are not required to have medical insurance to attend camp.
+Parents should write “none” in spots on the Medical Record Form that requests insurance information.
 Failing to do so can greatly delay medical rechecks as most Scouts are not familiar with their medical insurance status.
-Scouts with Medical Insurance- Please be sure to both complete the appropriate sections of the Medical Record form with the correct information and attach a photocopy of the Scout’s Insurance card.

 Medication Stored by Unit